-The characterization of PAHO as an illegitimate standard-setter, among those familiar with the standards process, is both unsurprising and telling.
-The discursive power to decide who is or who is not authoritative within the process and to frame them in this way, remains with those who are familiar with the process and understand the rules of the game.
+The characterization of PAHO as an illegitimate standard-setter, among those familiar with the standards process, was both unsurprising and informative.
+The discursive power to frame who is or who is not authoritative within the process, remains with those who are familiar with the process and understand the rules of the game.
 As such, it allows industry players and familiar government department representatives to defer to authorities that support their desired outcome.
-Knowing the process itself allowed those participants to dictate the interpretation of the rules, reinforcing standards set by Codex as the only legitimate standards.
-Characterizing PAHO through lack of official role in the process or through jurisdictional claims of territoriality both add up to the same outcome: a lack of legitimacy for a major international organization, and the resulting inability to exert influence, provide expertise, or champion FOPL in the process.
+Participants versed in these rules dictated the interpretation of the rules, reinforcing standards set by Codex as the only legitimate standards.
+Characterizing PAHO through lack of official role in the process or through jurisdictional claims of territoriality both contributed to the same outcome: a lack of legitimacy for a major international organization, and the resulting inability to exert influence, provide expertise, or champion FOPL in the process.

-The illegitimate actor claim shifted the conversation around FOPL out of the range of public health advocates like PAHO and health ministries.
-If PAHO was considered an illegitimate actor, then national health ministries only fare better by one step – they do not have the remaining jurisdictional argument against them.
-Public actors are seen as legitimate for prescribing behaviour in society in liberal democratic theories because of their accountability to the public (Cutler, p.33, in Hall and Biersteker, 2004).
-The legitimacy disassociation of public health actors, replaced with private actor legitimacy, focuses analytical and normative questions of who’s authority matters in the process.
-It raises whether the state – or, in this case, the regional governance architecture – is complicit in a delegated authority for public health to private authority (Hall & Biersteker, 2002).
-If PAHO has no legitimate power in the process, and Codex has unwavering authority, an unconscious reckoning between public health motivated and private industry motivated rules takes place.
-Indeed, Clapp argued in 1998 (p.312) that states adopt international standards partly because of the fit with “prevailing liberal ideology, which calls for a reduced regulatory role for the state.”
+The claim of being an illegitimate standard-setter also helped shift FOPL out of the control of public health advocates like PAHO and health ministries.
+If PAHO is illegitimate actor, then national health ministries barely fare better – they might have appropriate national jurisdiction, but they still have no place in standard-setting architecture.
+Public actors are generally seen as legitimate in prescribing societal behaviour, as public health actors do, in liberal democratic theories because of their accountability to the public (Cutler, p.33, in Hall and Biersteker, 2004).
+The displacement of public health actor legitimacy, raises a question of whether the state – or, in this case, the regional governance architecture – is complicit in a delegated authority for public (health) to private authority (Hall & Biersteker, 2002).
+If PAHO has no legitimate role in the process, and Codex has unwavering authority, an unconscious reckoning between rules motivated to improve public health motivated and rules motivated to appease private industry has taken place.
+Indeed, Clapp argued in 1998 (p.312) that states adopt international standards partly because of the fit with a “prevailing liberal ideology” and “reduced regulatory role for the state.”

-These frames – the Chilean trade advantage, the inevitable TBT challenge, and framing some health actors as illegitimate – both persuaded industry and non-industry stakeholders, and also opened the doors for further, more granular arguments of resistance.
-By arguing that FOPL is a transgression of the rules-based trading regime, industry stakeholders used the authority of the WTO to set a foundation where FOPL is a trade conflict and helped to erase public health goals entirely from the discussion by making PAHO a private interest.
+These frames – the Chilean trade advantage, the “inevitable” TBT challenge, and framing some health actors as illegitimate – were persuasive to both industry and non-industry stakeholders.
+By arguing that FOPL is a transgression of the rules-based trading regime, industry stakeholders used the authority associated with WTO rules to set a foundation where FOPL is a trade conflict and helped to erase public health goals entirely from the discussion by making PAHO an improper influence.
 Similarly, industry opponents of FOPL falsely argued that Chile would gain an unfair trade advantage in the region, using committee members and consumers’ desire for UK and US products to accentuate the trade argument.
 Food industry actors and other committee members in all three case study countries used the authority derived from the WTO in standard setting by discursively framing FOPL as being in opposition to the rules and authority of the international trade regime.

-Emphasizing the consequences of transgressions of trade rules served to reinforce WTO authority, making trade regime conflicts more important than public health concerns.
+Emphasizing the consequences of transgressions of trade rules also then reinforces WTO authority, making trade regime conflicts more important than public health concerns.
 The result has been an eroded public health authority over FOPL and reinforced private authority over it.
 In summary then, food industry actors have used and reinforced authority from the international trade regime to exert discursive power strategies, reframing FOPL towards a trade conflict narrative.
 This trade-oriented narrative emphasized that FOPL is subject to the international trading regime, and in doing so, made the original purpose of FOPL invisible to committee members.